atbcb/ICTTestingBaseline/docs/4FocusHidden.md

     * [Software only] Use Inspect/Java Ferret to examine the control's Name and description.

 ##### Test Cases
-1. Check that focus can move to all focusable elements in revealed content via keyboard navigation
+1. Check that focus is in the menu or dialog
+2. Check that advancing the focus in the sequential navigation order puts focus in the menu or dialog

 ##### Output
 * Passed - if any test case passed